 Scenic Highway 23

-Located at the end of South School Street off Hwy 22, this lake offers fishing by boat or pier, as well as RV camping and a Pavillion.
+Located at the end of South School Street off AR 22, this lake offers fishing by boat or pier, as well as RV camping and a pavilion.

 National Commemorative Site